This website uses cookies to ensure you get the best experience on our website. Learn more

 Equipment

-An extra bed can be arranged for a child sharing with his or her parents, although this would usually make the chalet feel a little cramped.
+An extra bed can be arranged for a child sharing with his or her parents, although this could make the chalet feel a little cramped.
 Note that no more than one triple can be accommodated in camp at any one time.
-A child minding service is available at extra cost.
-This money is given directly to the babysitter, who is an ordinary member of the camp's staff and not a trained child-minder.
-Meals catered for children are available on request.

 Generally recommended for children

-We think that the flexible attitude of the camp and their willingness to go the extra mile makes this a reasonably suitable camp for children over the age of six years.
+We think that the camp’s flexible attitude and their willingness to go the extra mile makes this a reasonably suitable camp for children over the age of six years.
 Parents must, however, consider that the camp is unfenced, wildlife regularly wanders through camp and there is no fence around the pool.

 Notes

 The tents are all raised off the ground on decks with no railings.
-Children need to be closely supervised by their parents at all times.
+Children need to be closely supervised by their parents or carers at all times.

 Our travellers’ wildlife sightings from Nxabega Tented Camp